Composite decking at Hinguar School

 Capped composite deck boards have a protective covering over the wood composite.
 This layer helps prevent fading and staining for increased durability.

-What can impact the life expectancy of composite decking?
+What else can impact the life expectancy of decking?

-Although extremely easy to maintain, it is still important to keep your decking free of debris by sweeping it on a regular basis and washing it with warm water.
+Regardless of the type of board, it’s important to ensure a regular cleaning routine.
+Some materials are easier to clean than others, such as PVC, aluminium and composite – these simply need to be kept free of debris and rinsed down with water.
 This will help prevent the build-up of dirt and mould, which can cause problems such as a slippery surface and discolouration.

-To find out more about composite decking and its many benefits, call our friendly team today on 01978 667 840.
+To find out more about Ecodek’s aluminium and composite decking and its many benefits, call our friendly team today on 01978 667 840.